Thomas A. Lemmer

 Mr. Lemmer has been involved in the preparation of equitable adjustment and breach of contract claims.
 He has litigated claims and other general contract interpretation issues involving changes, contract interpretation, and breach of contract issues, including construction claims and Freedom of Information Act (FOIA) cases.
 Mr. Lemmer has litigated actions before the Government Accountability Office, the Boards of Contract Appeals, the Court of Federal Claims, the Federal Circuit and federal district courts and courts of appeals.
 Mr. Lemmer also has been involved in due diligence reviews in support of corporate transactions.

-Mr. Lemmer has participated in representing contractors subject to fraud investigations and qui tam actions.
+Mr. Lemmer has participated in representing contractors regarding False Claims Act (FCA) investigations and litigations, including qui tam actions.
 Those investigations have involved the Department of Justice, local U.S. attorney's offices and various investigative services.

 Before joining MLA, Mr. Lemmer provided consulting services on government contract issues at a then “Big 8” accounting firm.
 He is a non-practicing CPA, a fellow member of the Colorado Society of Certified Public Accountants and a member of the American Institute of Certified Public Accountants.